Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 What do you do all day?

-It depends on the day, but my day-to-day life includes plenty of work (writing, data analysis, developing messaging strategies) and lots of the mundane things we all have to navigate (doing laundry, making meals, going to the grocery store, going to the dentist, bathing the dog).
+It depends on the day, but my day-to-day life includes plenty of work (writing, updating websites, developing messaging strategies) and lots of the mundane things we all have to navigate (doing laundry, making meals, going to the grocery store, going to the dentist, bathing the dog).

 I also spend a good amount of time reading, both because I love to read and because I’m an introvert and need quiet time to recharge, and hiking/walking because I love the movement and like taking in new scenery on foot.
-In good weather, I spend plenty of time cycling as well.
+When I have a bike, I spend plenty of time cycling as well.

 Sometimes I actually document a day in my life on the road.
 You can find those here.